nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/parameters/basic_parameters/analysis.rst

 +++++++++

 In this example we set an induced fit docking simulation with 30 computation cores.
-For the analysis, we rely on the default bandwidth parameter.
+For the analysis, we rely on the default bandwidth parameter, which is ``auto``.
+This option finds the right clustering ``bandwidth`` for the Mean Shift algorithm according to the ``clustering_coverage``.
+Thus, the right ``bandwidth`` is selected to include inside top cluster selection, at least, the percentage of points that is supplied with the ``clustering_coverage`` parameter.

 ..  code-block:: yaml